 Jim Thompson was an American CIA (then OSS) operative during the second world war.
-After the war ended, he decided to settle down in Thailand, and built himself a beautiful Thai-style home in the center of Bangkok.
-He also started a silk company that is still well known and highly successful today.
+After the war ended, he decided to settle down in Thailand.
+He later built himself a beautiful Thai-style home in the center of Bangkok.
+He also started a silk company that is still well-known and highly successful today.

-His house in Bangkok has been preserved and is now a museum that can be explored by the public (though you have to join a guided tour).
+Today, his house in Bangkok has been preserved and been transformed into an official Bangkok museum that can be explored by the public (though you have to join a guided tour).
 While the tour focuses more on his artifact and antique collection than on conspiracy theories around his disappearance, it’s worth an hour or so of your time.
 You will be amazed at all of the things that you see and learn!
 There’s also a restaurant and silk shop on the premises for you to enjoy before and after the guided tour.